microchip-pic-avr-examples/pic18f16q41-adcc-temp-sensor-mplab-mcc/README.md

-  + ***In order for the Temperature calculation to be made, gain and offset need to be read from the DIA.
+  + ***In order for the Temperature calculation to be made, gain and offset need to be read from the Device Information Area (DIA).
 By configuring the memory peripheral this allows access to read those values.***
   + Memory
       + ***Custom Name:*** FLASH
       + ***Add Data EE Routines:*** Enabled